 Thinking of traveling in the near future?
-This post will discuss why Greece is the first place we are traveling post COVID-19.
+This post will discuss why Greece is at the top of our list of places to visit post COVID-19.
 You’ll also learn what to consider when planning your first trip and what makes for a safe (or safer) destination.

 If you’re thinking of booking a trip, this post will share the most important things to consider when deciding on a destination.
 Many countries are opening their borders for tourists, but does that necessarily mean it’s safe…or safe enough for you to feel comfortable?
 No!
 There are several key points to keep in mind before booking your ticket.